EnergieID/cofy-api/README.md

 reporting a community needs to run itself.
 It's free, it's yours to host, and it's modular: you switch on only the parts your community actually needs.

-Cofy is young, so if you've never heard of it before, you're not missing something — almost everyone reading this is in that position.

 ## Not sure where to start?

 The quickest way to find out if Cofy fits your community, or to get help setting it up, is to